a-knaw-knee-mus/Flutter-Quizzer/README.md

 - Flash card mobile app created using Flutter as my first Flutter project
 - Similar to Quizlet with the main difference being the use of a fully offline, local storage database to study on-the-go
-- Still a work in progress, but will eventually be released as an app for download
 - NO TEMPLATES, NOTHING.
 This was all me.
 Everything in the lib/ folder... yea I made all that myself.
 My design, my vision, all me. 😎